 In many cases, visitation rights may be lost or taken away.
 This might happen when one of the following situations occur, like:

-- When a parent has committed an utter violation of the custody agreement resulting in the loss of custody and/or visitation rights;
+1. Violation of Custody Agreement: When a parent has committed an utter violation of the custody agreement resulting in the loss of custody and/or visitation rights.

-- When the parent has turned into a threat to the child’s safety or well-being, like when they are violent towards the child; or
+2. Threat to Safety: When the parent has turned into a threat to the child’s safety or well-being, such as being violent towards the child.

-- When the parent’s present lifestyle is conflicting with the planned visitation schedule.
-For instance, if the visitation arrangement details that a non-custodial parent cand take custody of the child each weekend, but if the parent moves out of state, this factor may modify the non-custodial parent’s visitation rights.
+3. Lifestyle Conflicts: When the parent’s present lifestyle is conflicting with the planned visitation schedule.
+For instance, if the visitation arrangement details that a non-custodial parent can take custody of the child each weekend, but if the parent moves out of state, this factor may modify the non-custodial parent’s visitation rights.

 Once more, these modifications are going to be established by the court and consequently reflected in the judge’s child visitation order.
 Many times a parent is going to be allowed to challenge their visitation rights, but this is going to typically be restricted and only under special situations.